Date

 - Recognize the Long-Term Returns: New siding is a valuable investment that pays you back by improving your home’s resale value, cutting down on energy costs, and saving you from the hassle and expense of frequent maintenance.

-How Much Does Vinyl Siding Cost Per Square Foot?
+What’s the Real Cost of Vinyl Siding Per Square Foot?

 When you start looking into new siding, one of the first things you’ll notice is that prices are often given “per square foot.”
 This is the standard way to estimate costs in the industry, and it usually includes both the siding material itself and the professional installation.
 Think of it as a helpful starting point for budgeting.
 While the final price tag will depend on other things, like the specific layout of your house, understanding the per-square-foot cost for different types of vinyl is the best place to begin your planning.